 Our findings are not scientific, and they are not definitive.
 Rather, they open onto new conversations about the fluidity of organizational identity and the navigation of legacy and potential.
 This exhibition is built upon the immense generosity of the individuals who shared their time and ideas with us, and we thank each of them for their contributions and kindness.

-Back to Arts Ecologies Stream
+Back to Cultural Ecologies Stream